ryanmorin/kickstarter_analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
-   1. There was more chance of a successful outcome if a campaign was launched in May compared to December
-   2. Shorter campaigns are more likely to have a successful outcome.

-- What can you conclude about the Outcomes based on Goals?
+Analyzing the outcomes in relation to the date the campaigns were launched, there is more chance that a campaign would have a successful outcome if the campaign was launched in May.
+Conversely, December was the least successful month to launch a Kickstarter campaign.
+Additionally longer campaigns did not increase the chances of meeting the funding goal.
+In fact, shorter campaigns were more likely to have a successful outcome.

-   1. The smaller the goal, the greater the chance for the campaign to meet it's goal.
-   2. The greater the number of backers, the greater the chance for the campaign to meet it's goal.
+Next, the analysis focued on the goals and how that impacted the outcome.
+The smaller the goal, the greater the chance for the campaign to meet it's goal.
+Successful campaigns were on average 6x's smaller than unsuccessful campaigns.
+In the Theater category, the average successful campaign was over 30% smaller than the average and the average unsuccessful campaign was 9% larger.
+Because the average successful Theater goal was smaller compared to the average, Theater required fewer backers to meet it goal.

-- What are some limitations of this dataset?
-   1. The Staff Pick field isn't well understood.
-It seems to be closely associated with a successful campaign.
-   2. The Spotlight field isn't well understood.
-It seems to be closely associated with a successful campaign.
-   3. The data set had an additional outcome called 'live'.
+There are two fields that require additional research: Staff Pick and Spotlight.
+Both of these fields appear to be closely associated with a campaign's success.
+In the case of Spotlight, if that field was coded as 'True', 100% of the campaigns were successful.
+Understanding how a campaign could have this field coded as true would be very useful in recommending a success strategy for campaigns.
+The data set had an additional outcome called 'live'.
 I chose to keep the 'live' outcomes in the data set.

-- What are some other possible tables and/or graphs that we could create?
+There are some other graphs that would be useful:
    1. Success Rates by Month
    2. Average amount of time for a successful campaign
    3. Average amount of goal for successful campaigns vs. unsuccessful campaigns